What is it about the national debt that I am not getting?

 This couple are called Sachin and Shilpa (well they are not actually – their names have been changed to protect their privacy).

 As human beings, I admire Sachin and Shilpa a much as anyone I have met.
-Read more on The human importance of customer service…
+Read more on Ryanair and the human importance of customer service…

 The late Big Brother exposed a good deal of media and cultural snobbery.

 Last week, a BBC Radio5Live presenter was unbelievably patronising to his listeners who called to support Big Brother (and the 3.7million who watched the last show).

 I am not ashamed to admit that I believe Big Brother played a vitally important social role in exposing underlying prejudice in society.

 Indeed, I would go so far as to say that, through the years, Big Brother not only entertained me and my children, but it enabled us to address subjects that we may not otherwise have discussed.

 I am not referring to Celebrity Big Brother here.
 I am talking about the show that featured ‘normal’ people.